CCD: Continual Consistency Diffusion for Lifelong Generative Modeling

-\textbf{Continual Learning.} Continual Learning (CL) aims to enable models to progressively acquire new knowledge while retaining previously learned information, addressing the challenge of CF \cite{kirkpatrick2017overcoming, li2017learning, parisi2019continual}.
-Traditional CL methodologies include replay-based techniques, which store subsets of historical data to maintain stable performance \cite{rolnick2019experience}, and regularization methods like EWC \cite{kirkpatrick2017overcoming} and LwF \cite{li2017learning}, which impose constraints on parameters to reduce interference between tasks.
-Additionally, gradient-based strategies such as GEM \cite{lopez2017gradient} orthogonalize gradients to minimize task conflicts.
-Recent advancements have increasingly emphasized memory efficiency \cite{rolnick2019experience} and robustness against domain shifts \cite{parisi2019continual}.
 In parallel, the advent of pre-training has driven progress in parameter-efficient fine-tuning techniques.
 Methods such as L2P \cite{wang2022learning} and DualPrompt \cite{wang2022dualprompt} utilize task-specific prompts to effectively balance adaptability and knowledge retention.
 Techniques like S-Prompt \cite{wang2022s} and CODA-Prompt \cite{smith2023coda} enhance performance by explicitly capturing domain relationships, while dynamic methods like DAP \cite{jung2023generating} and hierarchical approaches like HiDe-Prompt \cite{wang2024hierarchical} support adaptation across diverse domains.
-Innovations such as EASE \cite{zhou2024expandable} and NTK-CL \cite{liu2024parameter} introduce expandable adapters and hybrid architectures to achieve efficient parameter tuning.
-Despite these advancements, the existing CL research remains focused on basic classification tasks, limiting applicability to complex real-world scenarios.
-To bridge this gap, we investigate extending CL methods to practical and challenging applications, particularly in the context of continual diffusion generation.
+Despite these advancements, the existing CC research remains focused on basic classification tasks, limiting applicability to complex real-world scenarios.
+To bridge this gap, we investigate extending CC methods to practical and challenging applications, namely continual generation, within our standardized CDG pipeline.